furstenheim/is_jsonb_valid/README.md

 ### Testing and Installation

-Make sure that you have PostgreSQL 9.6 or newer.
+Make sure that you have PostgreSQL 9.6 or newer (check travis.yml for supported versions).
 In the directory of the project do:

     make install && make installcheck